Great Lakes Fishery Commission

-The Great Lakes Fishery Commission is a bi-national commission made up of representatives of the United States and Canada.
+The Great Lakes Fishery Commission (GLFC) is a bi-national commission made up of representatives of the United States and Canada.
 It was formed by the Convention on Great Lakes Fisheries, concluded in 1954 and ratified in 1955.
-It has eight members: four members are appointed by the President of the United States, serving six-year terms, and four are appointed by the Privy Council of Canada.
-The commission is charged, under Article Four of the Convention on Great Lakes Fisheries, with conducting research and making recommendations on the management of Great Lakes fisheries, as well attempting the eradication of the sea lamprey from the Great Lakes.
+The commission has eight members: four appointed by the Privy Council of Canada and four appointed by the President of the United States for six-year terms.
+The commission conducts research, makes recommendations to manage Great Lakes fisheries, and eradicates sea lamprey from the Great Lakes.

-Background

-The Sea Lamprey background had entered the Ontario Lake in the mid-1800s and in the Upper Great Lakes entered in 1921.
-The Sea Lamprey causes much destruction to ecosystems and other species of life, economic damage; but Sea Lamprey had a large change in life in the lakes of both Canada and United States of America.

-The sea lamprey is a parasitic invasive species fish that kills a large amount of the Great Lakes fish species like trout, salmon, sturgeon, and walleye.
+Program